ducktown/duckietown.org/classes/2017/17-ETHZ/index.md

 or before AMOD.
 Note also that AMR is already available in EdX.

-- Prof. [Scaramuzza][scaramuzza] [Computer Vision][scaramuzza-class] class.
+- Prof. [Scaramuzza][scaramuzza]'s [Computer Vision][scaramuzza-class] class.
 This class is in the first semester, and it is a great complement to this one.

 [siegwart]: http://www.asl.ethz.ch
 [scaramuzza]: http://rpg.ifi.uzh.ch